instadw/instadwell-blog/_posts/2025-10-20-co-living-vs-pg-which-one-is-better-for-comfort-and-cost.md

 Platforms like InstaDwell are revolutionizing the search experience by offering verified, secure housing as part of their [Student Rentals & Co-Living Assistance](https://instadwell.com/contact), making the entire process simpler for students and young professionals

-Because in the end, a good home isn’t just where you sleep — it’s where you belong.
+Because in the end, a good home isn’t just where you sleep, it’s where you belong.

 [InstaDwell](https://instadwell.com/),Verified Homes.
 Global Trust.
 Visit instadwell.com